johnmyleswhite/Volcanito.jl/docs/expressions.md

 * tuple_form: The expression rewritten into a function that can be applied to rows passes as tuples.
-* broadcast_form: The expression rewritten into a function that can be applied to rows passes as individual variables.
+* broadcast_form: The expression rewritten into a function that can be applied to rows passed as individual variables.
+* vector_form: The expression rewritten into a function that can be applied to columns passed as individual variables.
 * explicit_alias: Did `raw_form` contain the alias or was the alias constructed as part of the `Expression` constructor?
-* is_constant: Was the `body` a single constant that doesn't need a function to be computed?
-* is_column: Was the `body` the name of a single column that can be copied rather than recomputed?